DekinderDries/track-shared-js/60-projects/40-final-project/10-LMS/README.md

 **As a visitor I can register an account**

     When a student wants to use our LMS, he/she first needs to create an account.
-    To create an account the visitor can go the register page using the navigation menu.
+    To create an account the visitor can go the register page using the navigation bar.
     After filling in the form the visitor is registered in the system.

 #### Screen